-These two parameters provide description of the spatial frame(s) in use, as introduced by the spatial_frame_type parameter.
-This is mostly relevant when this parameter is constant throughout the service.
+These two parameters provide description of the spatial frame(s) in use.
+They are expected to remain constant along the table, and apply to the spatial_frame_type parameter.
 Possible values are detailed in [RD17], which is partly adapted from STC [RD13]